-When you are mapping a domain on GitHub pages (or on any site really) an important concept you want to try and wrap your head around is the difference between A Records and CNAME Records.
-I’m getting closer to full comprehension, but a little help never hurts so I took the following definition from DNS Simple 4:
+When you are mapping a domain on GitHub Pages (or on any site really) an important concept to understand is the difference between A Records and CNAME Records.
+The following definition comes from DNS Simple:

 To summarize, an A record points a name to an IP.
-CNAME record can point a name to another CNAME…
+A CNAME record can point a name to another CNAME.

 It’s good practice to point domains using CNAME records when possible because IP addresses can change, and when they do an A Record will break because it is hardcoded.
-You might think of CNAME records as relative hostnames, hence the IP address can change regularly but the mapped domain will not break.
+You might think of CNAME records as relative hostnames; this way, the IP address can change regularly but the mapped domain will not break.

-One issue is that root domains (sometimes called “zone apex” or “naked domain”) have to be setup as an A record, not a CNAME.
-This means that with most DNS providers you can setup a subdomain CNAME (blog.jimgroom.me) to point to a service like GitHub, but you cannot setup your root domain (jimgroom.me 1) as a CNAME.
+One issue is that root domains (sometimes called “zone apex” or “naked domain”) have to be set up as an A record, not a CNAME.
+This means that with most DNS providers you can setup a subdomain CNAME (githubdemo.pilotirwin.com) to point to a service like GitHub, but you cannot setup your root domain (pilotirwin.com) as a CNAME.
 That root domain would have to be an A record.
-Make sense?
-Good.

 Mapping your Domain on GitHub

-As you might have guessed from the above definitions, there are two methods for mapping a custom domain on GitHub: CNAME and A Records.
-You can get a good overview of how Custom Domains work on GitHub here 19.
+You can use CNAME Records or A Records to map your custom domain to GitHub.
 Mapping a subdomain using a CNAME record is recommended so the domain doesn’t break if the server IP changes, which may very well happen.
-That said, we understand sometimes you just need that root domain mapped, so an A Record is nice and will suffice.
+That said, sometimes you just need that root domain mapped, so an A Record will suffice.

 Mapping your Root Domain with A Records

-Once you select the domain you need to create two A Records for it using the below screenshot as a template, through the Name will obviously be different depending on the root domain you are mapping.
-The two a Records will point to the following IP addresses on GitHub: 18.104.22.168 and 22.214.171.124.
-You need to create a separate A Record for each of these IPs.
+Once you select the domain, you need to create two A Records for it using the below screenshot as a template.
+The Name field will hold the domain you are trying to map, and the Address field will hold the IP you want to map the domain to.
+GitHub has two separate IP addresses you'll need to map the domain to, 220.127.116.11 and 18.104.22.168, so you will need to create a separate A Record for each one.